kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 #### Toggle Tasks

 [Toggle Tasks](https://kudo.dev/docs/developing-operators/tasks.html#toggle-task) were recently added to KUDO and allow easy feature toggles.
-It enables us to simplify the operator structure a bit.
+Using it with the C* operator will allow us to simplify the operator structure a bit.

 #### Immutable Parameters